 - You must have your own carry gun (centerfire only), mag holder, two mags.
 No optics.

-- Cost is $200 total - $160 to Center Mass (payable at Center Mass following the Center Mass payment guidelines) and $40 cash to me (for targets and supplies.
-This can be paid to me on October 5 or before the first league night).
+- Cost is TBD ($200 total - $160 to Center Mass (payable at Center Mass following the Center Mass payment guidelines) and $40 cash to me (for targets and supplies) Last Years' cost).
+This can be paid to me on the initial night (or before the first league night).
 There are no refunds.

 - There are 10 events, one during October, one during November and one during December then one every other week for 7 events.

 - Depending on scheduling, the league usually runs until the first or second week of April.